Leadership Is Indistinguishable from Magic

 Magic, Courage, and Fractal Leadership

 We are all leaders.
-The world is more complex and uncertain than ever (though when is it never not more complex than it was before?).
+The world is more complex and uncertain than ever (as has been said for time immemorial).
 Navigating it and surviving it requires that all of us groom ourselves to discover our magic and that of the people around us.
 The thinkers, inventors, and networkers of tomorrow will replace the Pointy-Haired Bosses of today, and in the process tame or further entangle complexity in interesting and unpredictable ways.